Job interview: Group

 In the group interview, multiple applicants are interviewed at one time by one or more interviewers.
 This type of interview can be used for selection, promotion, or assessment of team skills.
 Interviewers may also use a group interview to assess an applicant's stress management skills or assertiveness because in such a group setting the applicant will be surrounded by other applicants who also want to get the job.
 Group interviews can be less costly than one-on-one or panel interviews, especially when many applicants need to be interviewed in a short amount of time.
 In addition, because fewer interviewers are needed, fewer interviewers need to be trained.
 These positive qualities of the group interview have made them more popular.

 Despite the potential benefits to the group interview, there are problems with this interview format.
 In group interviews, the interviewer has to multitask more than when interviewing one applicant at a time.
 Interviewers in one-on-one interviews are already busy doing many things.
 These include attending to what applicants are saying and how they are acting, taking notes, rating applicant responses to questions, and managing what they say and how they act.
 Interviewing more than one applicant at a time makes it more challenging for the interviewer.
-This can negatively affect that interviewer and his/her job as an interviewer.
+This can negatively affect that interviewer and their job as an interviewer.
 Another problem with group interviews is that applicants who get questioned later in the interview have more of a chance to think about how to answer the questions already asked by the interviewer.
 This can give applicants questioned later in the interview an advantage over the earlier-questioned applicants.
 These problems can make it less likely for group interviews to accurately predict who will perform well on the job.

 Group interviews have not been studied as much as one-on-one interviews, but the research that has been done suggests that in the field of education group interviews can be an effective method of selection.
 For example, a 2016 study found that applicants for teaching jobs thought that the group interview was fair.
 A 2006 study found conflicting findings.
 These include that applicants in a group interview who were questioned later in the interview gave more complete and higher quality responses and that group interviews were seen as not fair.
 They also found that group interviews were not as effective as one-on-one interviews.
 Further research needs to be conducted to more extensively evaluate the group interview's usefulness for various purposes.
 This research needs to be done across various domains outside of the education sector.
 Research also needs to clarify conflicting findings by determining in which situations study results can be applied.